 Throughout the post World War II period, there has been a declining trend in railroad employment and, consequently, in the number of qualified employees under the Railroad Unemployment Insurance Act.
-The number of qualified employees dropped from a peak of 2,400,000 in 1946-47 to a low of 234,600 in calendar year 2018, a decrease of 800 from 2017.
+The number of qualified employees dropped from a peak of 2,400,000 in 1946-47 to a low of 197,400 in calendar year 2021, before increasing by 2,000 to 199,400 in 2022.

-In the 2018-2019 benefit year, unemployment benefits totaled about \$32 million and unemployment benefit claimants numbered approximately 7,900.
-Benefits decreased 23 percent while the number of claimants decreased 16 percent in comparison with the previous year.
+In the 2022-2023 benefit year, gross unemployment benefits totaled over \$19 million (\$14.1 million net), and unemployment benefit claimants numbered almost 3,400.
+Net benefits decreased 77 percent while the number of claimants decreased 60 percent in comparison with the previous year.

-The number of sickness beneficiaries has ranged from 179,000 in 1948-49 to 14,400 in 2018-2019.
-In the 2018-2019 benefit year, gross sickness benefits of some \$73 million were paid.
-Net sickness benefits totaled about \$51 million, reflecting repayment of a large amount of benefits following settlements of suits for injuries.
-The number of claimants decreased 9 percent while net benefits decreased 10 percent in comparison with the previous year.
+The number of sickness beneficiaries has ranged from 179,000 in 1948-49 to nearly 12,300 in 2022-2023, a new low.
+In the 2022-2023 benefit year, gross sickness benefits totaled approximately \$79 million.
+Net sickness benefits totaled about \$51.2 million, reflecting repayment of a large amount of benefits following settlements of suits for injuries.
+The number of claimants decreased 35 percent while net benefits decreased 29 percent in comparison with the previous year.